 Sinn Féin Wins Votes and Surprises Ireland

 The way a political party usually gets a surprising surge is when the mainstream party or parties fail to produce any significant result in quite some time.
+The suspense during elections is thrilling and can be compared to the excitement that people feel when they are gambling online with the Agent Spinner Bonus.
 It would appear that something like this has happened in Ireland during the general election.
 Sinn Féin came from the underdog position and took nearly a quarter of all votes.

 What Is Sinn Féin?